microsoft/qlib/docs/component/data.rst

 - If users use ``Qlib`` in US-stock mode, US-stock data is required. ``Qlib`` also provides a script to download US-stock data.
 Users can use ``Qlib`` in US-stock mode according to the following steps:
-    - Download china-stock in qlib format, please refer to section `Qlib Format Dataset <#qlib-format-dataset>`_.
+    - Download us-stock in qlib format, please refer to section `Qlib Format Dataset <#qlib-format-dataset>`_.
     - Initialize ``Qlib`` in US-stock mode
         Supposed that users prepare their Qlib format data in the directory ``~/.qlib/csv_data/us_data``.
 Users only need to initialize ``Qlib`` as follows.